Gowri82/prime-infrastructure/README.md

  * terraform.tfvars should be updated with required inputs.
 Sample file attached
  * Create a S3 bucket for Remote backend.
 S3 bucket name should be "primetfstatedata" and Update the region in backend.tf file.
  * Region should be common to all provisioned resources both programatically & manually (S3 bucket for backend)
- * Install awscli and configure aws profile with Access & Secret access key.
-Default is used Command : aws configure
+ * Install awscli and configure aws profile with Access & Secret access key in the Terraform executing machine.
+Default is used
+   Command : aws configure

 ## Module execution steps: ##